-Constraint mapping $\mathbb{Z} \to \mathcal{F}$.
+Constraint mapping $\mathcal{Z} \to \mathcal{F}$ .
 Our first extension to this hybrid strategy addresses the complexity of problem-space modifications.
-In practice, not every requested modification from \mathcal{F} can be realized in \mathbb{Z} with the implemented transformations due to PDF and \mathbb{IATEX} restrictions.
-For example, in \mathbb{IATEX} , homoglpyhs are not usable in the listing environment, while the hidden box is not applicable in captions or section titles.
-In general, such restrictions are difficult to predict given the large number of possible \mathbb{IATEX} packages.
+In practice, not every requested modification from $\mathcal{F}$ can be realized in $\mathcal{Z}$ with the implemented transformations due to PDF and LATEX restrictions.
+For example, in LATEX, homoglpyhs are not usable in the listing environment, while the hidden box is not applicable in captions or section titles.
+In general, such restrictions are difficult to predict given the large number of possible LATEX packages.
 Instead of solving such shortcomings in the problem space by tediously adjusting the transformations to each special case, we resort to a more generic approach and transfer problem-space constraints back to the feature space.
-The transformers in \mathcal{Z} first collect words that cannot be handled, which are then blocked from being sampled during candidate generation in \mathcal{F} .
+The transformers in $\mathcal{Z}$ first collect words that cannot be handled, which are then blocked from being sampled during candidate generation in $\mathcal{F}$ .